Skip to main content

 • The code that will apply the optimizations to the pages.

-The tag applies each optimization to the current page if it is within the defined scope.
+The snippet applies each optimization to the current page if it is within the defined scope.
 The respective optimizations are not applied if the page is not within the scope.
 After all optimizations are executed on the page, the execution logs are sent to Botify.

 Compatibility